liangyupu/liangyupu.github.io/_pages/about.md

   - /about.html
 ---

-Yupu Liang is a Ph.D. student in [Chinese Information Processing Group](http://www.nlpr.ia.ac.cn/cip/staff.htm) (CIP), Institute of Automation, Chinese Academy of Sciences, advised by [Yu Zhou](https://people.ucas.ac.cn/~zhouyu) and [Chengqing Zong](https://people.ucas.ac.cn/~zongchengqing).
-Before that, he received his B.E. degree in School of Automation Science and Electrical Engineering at Beihang University in 2021.
+Yupu Liang is a **Ph.D.** student in [Chinese Information Processing Group](http://www.nlpr.ia.ac.cn/cip/staff.htm) (CIP), Institute of Automation, **Chinese Academy of Sciences**, advised by [Yu Zhou](https://people.ucas.ac.cn/~zhouyu) and [Chengqing Zong](https://people.ucas.ac.cn/~zongchengqing).
+Before that, he received his **B.E.** degree in School of Automation Science and Electrical Engineering at **Beihang University** in 2021.
 His research focuses on multimodal large language model, document AI, and machine translation.

 # News
 **[2025.01] 📄** Our new work ***From Chaotic OCR Words to Coherent Document: A Fine-to-Coarse Zoom-Out Network for Complex-Layout Document Image Translation*** has been accepted by COLING 2025.